tsabelmann/canusb-rs/README.md

-# lawicel-rs
+# canusb-rs

-LAWICEL CANUSB serial API written in Rust.
+LAWICEL CANUSB and LAWICEL CAN232 serial API written in Rust.
+This project was created during my working hours at the [NAEXT GmbH](https://naext.de).

 ## Installation